Pi-Apps-Coders/files/CompileCommands/Apps/BalenaEtcher.md

 npm install
 npm run prebuild

-# now start probably won't work so we will just package and then you can test the appimage
 cd ~/etcher

+# remove sidecar as it is not used in etcher and causes armhf build failures
+# apply the patch from here https://github.com/balena-io/etcher/issues/4256#issuecomment-2183830284

+# actually package the application
-npm run webpack
+npm run make

-# build and package, forcing use of the system installed fpm version
-ELECTRON_BUILDER_ARCHITECTURE=arm64 USE_SYSTEM_FPM=true npm exec electron-builder --linux
-# ELECTRON_BUILDER_ARCHITECTURE=armv7l USE_SYSTEM_FPM=true npm exec electron-builder --linux
 ```

-The compiled binaries and/or packages will be in the etcher/dist folder.
+The compiled binaries and/or packages will be in the out/make folder.